 - Open Rate

-Average open rate for this email over the last 30 days
+The average open rate for an email over the last 30 days.

 - Click Rate

-Average click rate for this email over the last 30 days
+The average click rate for an email over the last 30 days.

 - Selected Conversion Metric "Rate"